 Hybrid Mattresses

 Hybrid mattresses combine foam layers with innerspring coils.
 While they are more forgiving than all-foam mattresses in terms of base selection, they still perform best on foundations rather than box springs.
-The reason is that the coil system inside a hybrid mattress is designed to work in conjunction with uniform support from below.
+The coil system inside a hybrid mattress is designed to work in conjunction with uniform support from below.

 Hybrid mattresses are often compatible with adjustable bases, and many manufacturers specifically design their hybrids to work well in adjustable configurations.
-If you are considering a hybrid, check the manufacturer's recommendations before pairing it with an adjustable base.
+Check the manufacturer's recommendations before pairing a hybrid with an adjustable base.

 Latex Mattresses